ga-wdi-lessons/js-higher-order-functions/readme.md

 Frequently, rather than do something for each piece of data, we want to transform each piece of data.

-`forEach` has a closely related sibling `map` that instead of calling a helper function for its effect, it calls a helper function for its return value and creates a new array of the return values.
+`forEach` has a closely related sibling `map` that instead of calling a passed function for its effect, it calls a passed function for its return value and creates a new array of the return values.

 Let's write a loop to create an array called `instructorNames` that will be an array of 6 strings, the instructor names.